Tamamura

 Tamamura (玉村町, Tamamura-machi) is a town located in Gunma Prefecture, Japan.
-As of 1 September 2020, the town had an estimated population of 36,367 in 15685 households, and a population density of 1440 persons per km².
+As of 1 September 2020, the town had an estimated population of 36,367 in 15685 households, and a population density of 1440 persons per km^{2}.
 The total area of the town is 25.78 sqkm.

 Geography

 Tamamura is located in southern Gunma prefecture in the northern extremity of the Kantō plains, bordering Saitama Prefecture to the south.
 The Tama River flows through the town.